aneldev/dynadux/doc/Sections.md

 What is new here is only the `section` string.
 This will be the root property name in the Store's state.
-But in practice, we won't use it, because in the end, the state will be accessed from the return of this function.
+But in practice, we won't use it, because, in the end, the state will be accessed from the return of this function.
 _We will see that later._

-Initial state and reducers are remaining exactly the same as we learned in the previous chapters.
-There is really nothing new to learn.
+Initial state and reducers are remaining the same as we learned in the previous chapters.
+There is nothing new to learn.
 ```
 const createUserInfoSection = (store: ICreateStoreAPI) => {
   const section = store.`createSection`({